UniversalDependencies/docs/_mt/index.md

   * XPOS KIEN as the copula (Type iv)

 ### Core and oblique arguments
-* Core arguments in MUDT are defined based on verbal valency, largely as conceptualized by [VALLEX 3.0](http://ufal.mff.cuni.cz/vallex/3.0/theory.html)
+* Core arguments in MUDT are defined based on verbal valency, largely as conceptualized by [VALLEX 3.0](http://ufal.mff.cuni.cz/vallex/3.0/theory.html), especially its notion of obligatoriness
-* A nominal subject (`nsubj`) is primarily defined as the nominal dependent of verbal, copular and existential clauses that
+* A nominal subject (`nsubj`) is primarily defined as the obligatory nominal dependent of verbal, copular and existential clauses that
   * agrees with the predicate in gender, number and person  (most verbal and all type (iv) copular clauses)
   * agrees with the predicate in gender and number (type (ii) and type (iii) copular clauses)
-  * is the only obligatory nominal dependent of the predicate for type (i) copular clauses and main existential clauses
+  * is the only mandatory nominal dependent of the predicate for type (i) copular clauses and main existential clauses
 * An object (`obj` or `iobj`) is primarily defined as
   * a verbal dependents that bears the XPOS LIL/LIL_DEF case markers